Veterans Affairs (VA) Chapter 31 – VR&E

 Veteran Readiness and Employment Benefit Summary

 - Veterans with service-connected disabilities may be eligible.
-A service-connected disability rating of at least 10% or a memorandum rating of 20% or more from the U.S. Department of Veteran Affairs is required.
+A service-connected disability rating of at least 10% or a memorandum rating of 20% or more from the U.S. Department of Veterans Affairs is required.

 - Must be used within 12 years of either the date of separation from active military service or the date in which the veteran was first notified by the U.S. Department of Veterans Affairs of a service-connected disability rating.